-General Adult Description: The Wood Frog is a small species of frog that reaches maximum sizes from 2–3 inches (5.1–7.6 cm) in length.
-The background coloration is typically tan to light brown and can have hues of reddish-brown or black.
+Adult Description: The Wood Frog is a small species of frog that reaches maximum sizes from 2–3 inches (5–8 cm) in length.
+The background coloration is typically tan to light brown and can have hues of reddish-brown or black and a faint pale middorsal stripe is present.
 Two prominent dark patches, one over each eye, are present and extend through the tympanum.
-Two dorsolateral ridges are present and can be various colors including rust, tan, or brown.
-A white stripe occurs along the upper lip that terminates near the forelimb and faint dark stripes can be visible on the upper thigh.
+Two dorsolateral ridges are present and can be tan, brown, or rust colored.
+A white stripe occurs along the upper lip that ends near the forelimb and faint dark stripes can be visible on the upper thigh.
 Ventral coloration is white.
-Adult males have an enlarged first digit on their forelimbs that is used to help grasp females during amplexus (breeding).
-Wood Frogs can easily be differentiated from other species of frogs by the present of the dark mask that extends from the eye through the tympanum.
+Adult males have an enlarged first digit on their forelimbs that is used to help grasp females when they are breeding and are usually smaller than adult females.

 Habitat: Wood Frogs are often associated with vernal pools in deciduous forests across most of their range.
-Adults can be found away from vernal pools under moist leaf litter or logs after the breeding season.
-In South Dakota, they can be found in prairie wetlands, often away from deciduous forests or riparian corridors.
+In South Dakota, they can be found in prairie wetlands and coulees, often away from deciduous forests or riparian corridors.

-Species Range: This species can be found throughout most of New England, across the northern Midwest and farther north into Canada.
-This is the only species of amphibian to be present within the Arctic Circle.
+Species Distribution: This species can be found throughout most of New England, across the northern Midwest and farther north into Canada.
+Wood Frogs range up into the Arctic Circle and are the northernmost species of frog in North America.

-South Dakota Range: The Wood Frog can only be found in the extreme northeastern corner of the state.
+South Dakota Distribution: The Wood Frog can only be found in northeastern South Dakota.

 South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).